-Black and blue or white and gold?
+White and gold or blue and black?

 - How have we acquired knowledge? - Abstraction / generalization / induction from what is received as information. - A set of facts (instances) can be generalized into some (abstract) rules. - Information comes first or knowledge comes first? - Chicken-and-egg problem - All the required knowledge come from what one has experienced after birth? - Inheritance-based (inborn) knowledge and experience-based (acquired) knowledge - Implicit knowledge, which is often associated with unconscious processing